LukeDickerson19/value-investing-app/README.md

 and see section: Design > BACKEND > DATABASE > data

 Yahoo finance has a rate limit to their API so the script couldn't be parallelized.
-They have a bulk request option for price data but not for the metadata (... fuckin ... amateur! right?
-XD lol) so this program takes like 2 weeks to run (as of 2022), because each quarter probably takes about 2 days to run.
-So long as it takes less time to run then the interval its run on, your're good to go to run it on a schedule.
+They have a bulk request option for price data but not for the metadata so this program takes like 2 weeks to run (as of 2022), because each quarter probably takes about a day to run, but so long as it takes less time to run then the interval its run on, your're good to go to run it on a schedule.

 Its incomplete but in the "./strategy" folder is the beginnings of a program that would use this data to recommend, or potentially automate the investments of,